troglobit/smcroute/README.md

 Experimental
 ------------

-Many people sometimes do not know where the multicast will originate from, or it will originate from several different sources but never at the same time.
-Up until 1.98.3 a user had to setup a unique routing rule for each possible source and group to be routed.
-However, as of 1.99.0 it is possible to use the wildcard address 0.0.0.0 (INADDR_ANY) for IPv4 multicast routes.
+Often multicast can originate from several different sources but never at the same time.
+For a more generic setup, and to reduce the number of rules required, it is possible to set (*,G) IPv4 multicast routes.

 Example smcroute.conf: